Afternoon

 The wisdom here is different.
 Rest is a response.
 It is the appropriate accommodation to conditions that require it.

-Twelve days of practicing this, and something is shifting.
+Twelve days of practising this, and something is shifting.
 The guilt that used to accompany rest is dissolving.
 Slowly.
 But dissolving.

 Poco a poco.
 Little by little.